mshroyer/coursepointer/docs/development.md

 ## GitHub Actions and releasing

 Using GitHub Actions for CI and the release process.
+Releases are created buy pushing a tag containing the new release's version number, e.g. `v1.2.3`.

 When creating a release, remember to:
 - Update the crate version